satheeshgopalcts/Mood-Analyzer/README.md

 # VibeCoding-Daily-Journal-Mood-Analyzer

-Your mission for the day is to build a web application that allows users to write daily journal entries and automatically analyse the mood.
-Project brief is proivided in projectbrief.md file
+A web application that allows users to write daily journal entries and manually track their moods through a simple and intuitive interface.
+The project focuses on personal reflection and mood tracking over time.
+Project brief is provided in projectbrief.md file.